-(j) Revenue
+(k) Revenue

 Revenue from the production of oil and natural gas is recognized when title passes from the Corporation to the customer.
-Revenue represents the Corporation's share and is recorded net of royalty obligations to governments and other mineral interest owners.
 Transportation costs are reported as a separate expense and are not netted against revenue.

-(k) Finance income and expenses
+(I) Finance income and expenses